The Sequence of Kai

 It’s been a while since I’ve been back to my place.
 I only come here when I need to shower or change.
 I don’t sleep and if I’m pretending to it’s always somewhere else nowadays.
 I ask myself too many questions when I’m back here.

 Why am I doing this?
 If Paul says he’s not dangerous then he’s not, so why bother?
 Am I just bored?
-It can’t just be that, there’s things plenty more exciting that can satiate boredom.
+It can’t just be that, there are things plenty more exciting that can satiate boredom.

 Can I convince myself that I’ve finally found my altruistic side?
 No, I’m sure I don’t care about doing this without collateral damage, it’s not about the people he’s hurting.